jay-joshy/allergyguide/static/tool_assets/oit_patient_resource.typ

   - *Monitoring:* Someone can watch the patient for at least 2 hours after the dose?
 ]

-== Minor side effects from dose
-COMMON
-Please see page XYZ for how to deal with them
-- ensure good lip care to avoid quick absorption, consider petroleum jelly before and after each dose.
+= How to give

+Prepare the daily dose as per page X
+If you are doing OIT to multiple foods, give each food sequentially at least 1 minute apart from each other.
+To improve the taste we suggest mixing it with a food that the child likes to hide the taste Consider AH first 1 hour beforehand.
+This is purely for symptom relief and is not mandatory Make sure you are around for at least 2 hours after the dose

+As a reminder - especially in the beginning, MILD REACTIONS ARE COMMON AND EXPECTED.
-- Taking Reactine 1 hour before daily dose during build-up can minimize mild side effects.
+Taking Reactine 1 hour before daily dose during build-up can minimize mild side effects.
+It does not prevent severe reactions.

-Keep a diary of any reactions for follow-up.
+See page Y for how to deal with reactions - both expected mild and rare severe.
+If there is a severe reaction the daily dosing should stop and you should contact your doctor.

-*When to increase the dose?*
+= When to increase the dose?

-q2-4 weeks usually
+Ask your doctor.
+Depending on their practice and the patient's risk profile, some will do:
+- virtual updosing
+- at home
+- in clinic
+- hybrid

-rule of thumb: if on a dose for 2 weeks and no reactions => ok to move to the next step, otherwise stay on it longer
+Typically this is every 2-4 weeks. rule of thumb: if on a dose for 2 weeks and no reactions => usually ok to move to the next step, otherwise stay on it longer

 #pagebreak()

-= Troubleshooting
+#align(center)[
+  #text(size: 24pt, weight: "bold")[Troubleshooting]\
+  #v(0.1pt)
+  #text()[Reactions and more]
+  #line(length: 100%, stroke: 2pt)
+]

-== What if my child has a reaction?
+= What do I do if there's a reaction after a dose?

+Reactions can be either MILD or SEVERE.
+Mild reactions are expected especially in the beginning; however, they should be monitored in the rare case it progresses to a severe reaction.
+Record reactions in a diary.

+== Mild

+What do I look out for?
+What do I do?

+== Severe

+What do I look out for?
+What do I do?

+= What if the patient is sick?

 Add diagram

-== Sickness

-Add diagram

-== Missed doses
+= What if the patient misses doses?

+= Troubleshooting other problems with daily doses

 == Child dislikes the taste
 - *Masking:* Mix the dose with strong flavors like chocolate pudding, apple sauce, cranberry juice.